-The unrestricted risk estimate for Fiorinia phoenicis for fresh dates from the MENA region is considered to be comparable to estimates in previous assessments, namely Very Low, and to achieve the ALOP for Australia.
+The unrestricted risk estimate for Fiorinia phoenicis from the fresh dates from the MENA region pathway is assessed as Very Low, which is identical to the outcomes of previous assessments, and which achieves the ALOP for Australia.
 Therefore, specific risk management measures are not required for this pest.